-- [40] The Complainant provided documents that refuted the use of Third Party Information.
+- [44] The Complainant provided documents that refuted the use of Third Party Information.
 It was suggested that third party evidence should not be treated as benchmark information, and are purpose driven with very little probative value.
-It was suggested that the Respondent had used this type of information to incorrectly support the current assessment. - [41] The Complainant also provided evidence from Alberta Municipal Affairs that outlined the method of reporting sales for audit purposes, highlighting the three year sales period used for valuation.
+It was suggested that the Respondent had used this type of information to incorrectly support the current assessment. - [45] The Complainant also provided evidence from Alberta Municipal Affairs that outlined the method of reporting sales for audit purposes, highlighting the three year sales period used for valuation.
 It was suggested that due to the specific valuation dates (July 1, of the assessment year) some information may be included or excluded for leases that calculate income for properties outside these timelines.
-The Complainant suggested that not all sales represent market value without a thorough review of leases in place at the time of the transaction. - [42] During questioning the Respondent suggested that there was nothing to support how the NOI was derived for the comparables within the rebuttal document. - [43] The Complainant requested an updated revised assessment using 12% vacancy, a rental rate of \$12.50 (based on a NOI of \$379,923.64), and a cap rate of 7.5%, this resulted in an amended requested assessment of \$5,065,600.00 for the subject property.
+The Complainant suggested that not all sales represent market value without a thorough review of leases in place at the time of the transaction. - [46] During questioning the Respondent suggested that there was nothing to support how the NOI was derived for the comparables within the rebuttal document. - [47] The Complainant requested a revised assessment using 12% vacancy, a rental rate of \$12.50 (based on a NOI of \$479,311.95), and a cap rate of 7.5%.
+This would result in an amended requested assessment of \$6,643,650 for the subject property. - [48] Alternately, the Complainant requested an 8% vacancy, a rental rate of \$12.50, and a cap rate of 7.5% which would result in a revised requested assessment of \$7,110,000 for the subject property.